 or the PC that is running a terminal emulator

 needs to somehow be connected to the server or mainframe computer.

-Unencrypted transmission via telnet however presents a serious security risk today, because anybody on the network with some knowledge and tools can monitor the data exchange - even down to details like usernames, passwords.
+Unencrypted transmission via Telnet today presents a serious security risk, because anybody on the network with some knowledge and tools can monitor the data exchange - even down to details like usernames, passwords.

-Because of the ever-increasing demand for security, the SSH (Secure Shell) protocol was developed.
-SSH uses advanced encryption technology to encrypt every single piece of communication between the client and the server.
+Because of the ever-increasing demand for security, the Secure Shell (SSH) protocol was developed.
+SSH uses advanced encryption technology to encrypt every single piece of communication between the client (called secure shell client) and the server.
 Should an unauthorized third party be able to intercept traffic somewhere along the communication path, they will see nothing but completely useless data.

 Key exchange method, public key algorithm, symmetric encryption algorithm, message authentication algorithm, and hash algorithm are all negotiated.

 An especially challenging part of encrypting communication over public networs, is the need to negotiation a shared secret (an encryptino key) over a channel that might already be monitored by an adversary.

 SSH answers this challenge through the initial key exchange phase of the connection using the older Diffie-Hellman kex method.
 Never versions now also support ED25519 elliptic curve kex.
 It is a specific implementation of the Edwards-curve Digital Signature Algorithm (EdDSA), which itself is a variant of Schnorr's signature system with Twisted Edwards curves (math heavy details can be found in the upcoming IETF standard for ED25519.

 Good Terminal Emulator based on the SSH Protocol

 However, SSH only covers the actual transmission of data between the